developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/enrollaedo/index.md

 Then select: (import profiles)

 12. StageNow
-Navigate to the AirWatch_Device_Owner_Enrollment.zip file on the Workstation that was downloaded earlier from Zebra.
+Navigate to the EMM_Device_Owner_Enrollment.zip file on the Workstation that was downloaded earlier from Zebra.
 Then select Import.

 13. StageNow
 Edit the StageNow Profile as follows:
-Rename Profile to: AirWatch_Device_Owner_Enrollment Select Stagenow Config
+Rename Profile to: EMM_Device_Owner_Enrollment
+Select Stagenow Config
 Select Wi-Fi.
 Select Edit.
 Edit the Wi-Fi profile for your network.
 Save.